ragle/graham-scan-viz/README.md

 ###About

 A simple command line app written in Ruby to help visualize the Graham Scan algorithm for finding the convex hull of an object in an ℝ<sup>2</sup> euclidean space.
-This was an assignment in my undergrad algorithms analysis course.
+This was an assignment in my undergrad algorithm analysis course.

 I wrote this last year.
 I had been meaning to teach myself Ruby, and this was my very first project with the language.
 This will be immediately obvious if you read the code (do yourself a favor: don't).
 The value here for others is in running the app and using the visualization to help "see" how the algorithm works - not in the implementation of the algorithm itself.